Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 For this part, the need to get map with equivalent difficulty as the original LLE map is important.
 The complexity of the map will be determined by the zero-incentive, interdependence, and perfect coordination factors.
 Given that these factors are not numerically defined, the equivalent difficulty may be subject to subjectivity.
 Another approach for comparison is to use the number of steps required to reach the goal.

 === Best model performance
 The second part of the evaluation will consist of evaluating the performance of the best algorithm trained on the modified environment and comparing it to the performance of the best algorithm trained on the original environment.
-The goal is to observe whether the addition of the lift and lever has a significant impact on the performance of the
+The goal is to observe whether the addition of the lift and lever has a significant impact on the appearance and evolution of bottlenecks in the environment.

-In the same aspect this evaluation will also consider the training process of the algorithms, including the impact on the convergence speed and the number of training episodes required to reach a certain level of performance.
 == Evaluation Metrics
 The evaluation metrics will be based on the reward obtained by the team of agents in the environment.
 The reward is a scalar value that represents the number of gems collected by the agents and the rate of success in reaching the exit point.
 The reward is calculated as follows:
 - The reward is the sum of the number of gems collected by the agents.
 - The reward is the number of agents that reached the exit point.

-= Implementation requirements
+= System Requirements and Design Considerations
 In order to achieve the objectives of this thesis, some features must be implemented in the LLE environment.
 These features include the lift and lever, ut also add a new architecture for the environment allowing addtionnal layer which will be needed for the lift.
 With those new features, the aim is to evaluate the performance of previously trained MARL algorithms on the original environment and observe whether potential bottlenecks arise from the addition of this element.
 The lift is designed to be used in conjunction with the lever, which activates the lift.

 == Lift